OzgeAygul/grad-final/README.md

 - The scatterplot visualization includes a feature for users to select specific data points and see related information.
 - Our tradeoff visualization dynamically updates as users scroll, providing an engaging narrative experience.

-We invite you to explore the website, interact with the data, and learn about the power of optimization in university settings.
+I invite you to explore the website, interact with the data, and learn about the power of optimization in university settings.
 ## References

 - For the narrative storytelling and interactive components, Idyll was utilized.
 More information can be found in their [documentation](https://idyll-lang.org/docs/components).